1manfactory/compare_db/README.md

 ## Contributing

 Contributions and improvements are welcome!
 Please open an issue or submit a pull request if you have any suggestions or bug fixes.
-Thx.

 ## License